-Dr. S.E.
-Rap is part of the Department of Child Law, Institute for Private Law since the 1st of April 2015 as assistant professor.
+Dr S.E.
+Rap has been a member of the Department of Child Law, Institute for Private Law since April 2015 where she works as Assistant Professor.

 Leiden Law Blog

-Dr. Stephanie Rap is assistant professor at the Child Law Department at Leiden University.
+Dr Stephanie Rap is Assistant Professor at the Department of Child Law at Leiden University.
 She holds master’s degrees in Pedagogical sciences and Criminology.
-In 2013 she defended her Ph.D. dissertation in juvenile criminal law titled The participation of juvenile defendants in the youth court: A comparative study of juvenile justice procedures in Europe at Utrecht University.
+In 2013 she defended her PhD dissertation on juvenile criminal law, The participation of juvenile defendants in the youth court: A comparative study of juvenile justice procedures in Europe at Utrecht University.
 Her academic interest lies in the field of the effective participation of children in (legal) procedures and decision-making.
 She studies child participation in diverse (judicial and administrative) procedures and settings, such as in juvenile justice, child care and protection, asylum procedures and in schools.
 Currently, she conducts a post-doc research on the participation of refugee and migrant children funded by the Dutch Research Council.
 In 2020 she received the KNAW Early Career Award.

 - Bachelor of science in pedagogical sciences, Utrecht University, 2005